clarky104/woodlands/README.md

 # Woodlands
 Command line interface role playing game
-- Takes place in hospital where you are being held against your will, the goal is to find a way to escape.
+- Takes place in a hospital where you are being held against your will, the goal is to find a way to escape.